- Move-in for first year and transfer students is Friday, August 23, 2019.

 New students that are arriving to campus prior to August 25th will have access to free 2-hour parking in the Southwest Quad Garage.
 Any illegal vehicular traffic and parking is not permitted; cars found in violation may be ticketed/towed.
 Anyone parking on D.C. streets must obey posted parking signs and rules.

-After parking, students will proceed to their designated Residence Hall Office (RHO) to obtain their room key and get directions to their residential space.
+After parking, students will proceed to their designated Residence Hall Office (RHO) to obtain their room key and get directions to their assigned room.
 Students should follow-up with their Pre-Orientation Advisor for instructions on how to proceed after moving-in.

-Beginning August 10th, students can reserve move-in carts through their Hoya Housing page.
-Reservation slots are available from August 11th-23rd.
+Beginning August 9th, students can reserve move-in carts through their Hoya Housing portal.
+Reservation slots are available from August 10th-21st.

 What to Bring